mlehotay/ier/IER/IER-spec-minimal.md

 ## **0. Status, Scope, and Normative Authority**

-This document states the **complete normative core** of Informational Experiential Realism (IER v10.5).
+This document states the **minimal normative core** of Informational Experiential Realism (IER v10.5).

-All commitments of IER are fully determined by the principles, definitions, and diagram below.
+All commitments of IER are fully determined by the principles and definitions below.
 Any extensions—phenomenology, formal modeling, diagnostics, ethics applications—are **derivative** and must be consistent with this specification.

+> *The present specification is minimal with respect to identity, logical consequence, and normative closure; it includes ethical consequences only insofar as they follow necessarily from experiential identity.*

 If a claim cannot be derived from this text **or the canonical diagram**, it is **not part of IER**.